What is Trauma?

-A traumatic event is often a subjective experience in which a person feels overwhelmed and alone.
+A traumatic event is often a subjective experience in which a person feels overwhelmed, scared, and often alone.
 Sometimes this is one event; however, this is not always the case.
 For some people small traumas can add up and be just as difficult as one significant event.
 An event does not have to involve physical harm to be traumatic.
-Sometimes the most traumatic events involve witnessing something that happens to someone else or finding out about the death of a loved one.
-Some other events that have been traumatic have included: being injured, having surgery, the break up of a significant relationship, finding out about an affair, being bullied, being humiliated or deeply disappointed, living in an unstable environment, being neglected, any type of abuse, or domestic violence.
-Almost everyone will go through a traumatic event at some point in their life.
+Sometimes the most traumatic events involve witnessing something that happens to someone else, or it can be finding out news that feels too much to bear such as a death of a loved one.
+Some other events that have been traumatic have included: being injured, having surgery, the break up of a significant relationship, finding out about an affair, being bullied, being humiliated or deeply disappointed, controlling relationships, living in an unstable environment, being neglected, any type of abuse, an abortion, incredible loss, or domestic violence.
+The truth is that almost everyone will go through a traumatic event at some point in their life.

 What can I do?

 After a traumatic event, a person may have such strong emotions that it may seem impossible to ever recover.
 It may be that the trauma is influencing a person's thoughts, emotions, and actions without the person even understanding to what extent this is happening.

 We believe that there is always hope.
 While we do not brush aside any person's experience, we do work hard to help people to be able to approach what happened calmly and safely, to think clearly about it, and to find healthy ways to cope with the past.
 For each person this is different, but the goals are similar.
 We want to help people to have a calm mind, a calm body, and healthy relationships at a pace that is appropriate for the individual.